peak-gao/code-notes/JavaScript/js-notes-mini-1.md

 In these nonfalsy, noncorner cases (and there are literally an infinite number of comparisons we could put on this list), the coercion results are totally safe, reasonable, and explainable

+#### Safely Using Implicit Coercion

+The most important advice I can give you: examine your program and reason about what values can show up on either side of an `==` comparison.
+To effectively avoid issues with such comparisons, here's some heuristic rules to follow:

+1. If either side of the comparison can have `true` or `false` values, don't ever, EVER use `==`.
+2. If either side of the comparison can have `[]`, `""`, or `0` values, seriously consider not using `==`.

+In these scenarios, it's almost certainly better to use `===` instead of `==`, to avoid unwanted coercion
+- Follow those two simple rules and pretty much all the coercion gotchas that could reasonably hurt you will effectively be avoided

+**Being more explicit/verbose in these cases will save you from a lot of headaches.**

+The question of `==` vs. `===` is really appropriately framed as: should you allow coercion for a comparison or not?

+There's lots of cases where such coercion can be helpful, allowing you to more tersely express some comparison logic (like with `null` and `undefined`, for example).

+In the overall scheme of things, there's relatively few cases where *implicit* coercion is truly dangerous
+- But in those places, for safety sake, definitely use `===`

+**Tip:** Another place where coercion is guaranteed *not* to bite you is with the `typeof` operator
+- `typeof` is always going to return you one of seven strings (see Chapter 1), and none of them are the empty `""` string
+- As such, there's no case where checking the type of some value is going to run afoul of *implicit* coercion
+- `typeof x == "function"` is 100% as safe and reliable as `typeof x === "function"`
+- Literally, the spec says the algorithm will be identical in this situation
+- So, don't just blindly use `===` everywhere simply because that's what your code tools tell you to do, or (worst of all) because you've been told in some book to **not think about it**.
+You own the quality of your code.

+Is *implicit* coercion evil and dangerous?
+In a few cases, yes, but overwhelmingly, no.

 # Objects
 - **Objects** are the general **building block upon which much of JS is built**.
 They are *one of the 6 primary types*